anu71195/ecommerceApp/Readme.md

 <table>
    <tr>
-        <td>Product edit screen 3</td>
+        <td>Product edit screen 2 with stocks set to 0</td>
-        <td>Searched on admin home screen 2 with updated product with 0 stock as not available 1</td>
+        <td>Searched on admin home screen with updated product with 0 stock as not available</td>
-        <td>Searched on user home screen 2 with updated product with 0 stock as not available 1</td>
+        <td>Searched on user home screen with updated product with 0 stock as not available</td>
    </tr>
    <tr>
         <td><img style="text-align: center;" src="images/editFlow/editScreen2.PNG" width="240"></td>